kubernetes/community/communication/README.md

 ## Conferences

-Kubernetes is the main focus of KubeCon + CloudNativeCon, held every spring in Europe and winter in North America.
+Kubernetes is the main focus of KubeCon + CloudNativeCon, held every spring in Europe, summer in China, and winter in North America.
 Information about these and other community events is available on the CNCF [events] pages.

 [Blog]: https://kubernetes.io/blog/